emissary-ingress/emissary/README.md

 The [configuration](#configuration) section lists the parameters that can be configured during installation.

+### Ambassador Edge Stack Installation

+This chart defaults to installing The Ambassador Edge Stack with all of its configuration objects.

+- A Redis instance
+- `AuthService` resource for enabling authentication
+- `RateLimitService` resource for enabling rate limiting
+- `Mapping`s for internal request routing

+If installing alongside another deployment of Ambassador, some of these resources can cause configuration errors since only one `AuthService` or `RateLimitService` can be configured at a time.

+If you already have one of these resources configured in your cluster, please see the [configuration](#configuration) section below for information on how to disable them in the chart.

+### Ambassador OSS Installation

+This chart can still be used to install Ambassador OSS.

+To install OSS, change the `image` to use the OSS image and set `enableAES: false` to skip the install of any AES resources.

 ## Uninstalling the Chart

 To uninstall/delete the `my-release` deployment: